State will seek death penalty for Bailey Boswell in slaying of Sydney Loofe

+LINCOLN — State prosecutors intend to make Bailey Boswell the first woman to join Nebraska’s death row.

-LINCOLN — State prosecutors revealed Wednesday that they will seek the death penalty for Bailey Boswell in the slaying of Lincoln store clerk Sydney Loofe.
+On Wednesday, prosecutors served notice that they will seek the death penalty for Boswell, who is accused in the slaying of Lincoln store clerk Sydney Loofe.

-If Boswell, 24, is found guilty of first-degree murder and sentenced to death, she will be the first woman on Nebraska's death row in history, according to State Department of Corrections records.
+Boswell, a 24-year-old native of Leon, Iowa, would be the first woman on death row in the state if she is found guilty and sentenced to death, according to State Department of Corrections records.

 Loofe disappeared in November after going on a date with Boswell that was arranged online.

-Authorities had already announced that they were seeking the death penalty for Boswell's 51-year-old boyfriend, Aubrey Trail.
+Authorities have already announced that they would seek the death penalty for Boswell’s 51-year-old boyfriend, Aubrey Trail.

+[Read more: Aubrey Trail pleads not guilty in slaying of Sydney Loofe, ‘wants his day in court’]

-In the filing Wednesday, the AG's office alleged one aggravating factor for Boswell: that the slaying was especially heinous.
+In the filing Wednesday, the AG’s office alleged one aggravating factor for Boswell: that the slaying was especially depraved.

 Boswell’s court-appointed attorney, Todd Lancaster of the Nebraska Commission on Public Advocacy, declined to comment on Wednesday’s development.

+According to the state corrections website, 74 people have been sentenced to death in Nebraska since 1903, and all were male.

-Caril Ann Fugate, the 14-year-old girlfriend who accompanied Charlie Starkweather during his murderous spree in 1958, stood trial for first-degree murder, making her the youngest female in the nation to face the death penalty.
-But jurors instead sentenced her to life in prison, with one telling reporters that Fugate's young age figured in that decision.
+Caril Ann Fugate, the 14-year-old girlfriend who accompanied Charles Starkweather during his murderous spree in 1958, stood trial for first-degree murder, which made her the youngest female in the nation to face the death penalty.
+But jurors instead sentenced her to life in prison, with one telling reporters that Fugate’s young age figured in that decision.
 She was paroled in 1976 and is reportedly living in Michigan.

-Boswell, 24, is a former standout basketball player from Leon, Iowa.
-She crisscrossed the country with Trail, trading in antiques.
-They were frequent visitors to casinos and resorts, according to Trail.
+Boswell, a former standout basketball player, crisscrossed the country with Trail as they bought and sold antiques, sometimes with bad checks, according to authorities.
+They liked staying at casinos and resorts, Trail has said.

-Initially the pair — in video messages posted on social media — denied involvement in Loofe's death.
-Later, though, Trail changed his story in calls to the media.
+Initially the pair denied involvement in Loofe’s death in video messages posted on social media.
+Later, though, Trail changed his story in calls to the news media.
 Boswell, according to authorities, has not talked with investigators since being arrested, with Trail, in Branson, Missouri.

 Boswell is scheduled to next appear in the murder case in Saline County District Court on Monday.
-She and Trail are also scheduled to be sentenced on Friday in federal court in Lincoln for defrauding a Kansas couple out of nearly $400,000 in a scam to buy a rare coin overseas.
+She and Trail are also scheduled to be sentenced on Friday in U.S. District Court in Lincoln for defrauding a Kansas couple out of nearly $400,000 in a scam to buy a rare coin overseas.

-He said that "shackles" listed as part of the property appeared to be antique and not something that would be used to bind someone.
+He said the “shackles” listed as part of the property appeared to be antique and not “something that would be used to bind someone.

 (1) comment